 Q: Are there opportunities to learn more about medical-legal partnership and connect with other people and organizations practicing MLP?

 A: Absolutely!
 The National Center for Medical-Legal Partnership hosts webinars on a variety of topics.
-You can also connect with colleagues at MLP sessions at national meetings, and participate in learning networks.
-Find out more on our events / trainings page.
+You can also connect with colleagues at MLP sessions at national meetings, and participate in learning networks, which we share in our newsletter.
 We also host a bi-annual Medical-Legal Partnership Summit that brings together hundreds of health, legal, and public health leaders, and is the largest MLP training and gathering in the country.

 About the National Center